 There is no magic wand but we believe there are 4 fundamental steps that can be taken to significantly reduce the risks for an organisation of failing to see behind the Interview Mask.

 It is our belief that all candidates should be "googled" and any online information about them reviewed.
 This can be done either prior to, during the interview process but must definitely be done before any offer is made to a contact.

 We have heard of circumstances where a candidate has started a new role only for a new colleague to uncover facts online about them which if those checks had been done by the Company, to not make an offer.
-So, this is definitely a key part of the process.
+So, this definitely must become a key part of the process for you.

-Competency-based interviews (also known as structured, behavioural or situational interviews) are designed to test one or more skills or competencies.
+Competency-based interviews (also known as structured or situational interviews) are designed to test one or more skills or competencies.
 The interviewer should have a list of set questions, each focusing on a specific skill, and your answers will be compared against pre-determined criteria and marked accordingly.